stringcode86/coinwatch/README.md

 - **iOS UIKit (with KMM)**.
 Kotlin multi-platform version of the app.
 Share core library that contains all the business logic written in Kotlin.
 Compiles native binary for each platform.
 Vends view models to thin UI Layer written in Swift leveraging UIKit.
 UI layer sends events to Core library.
-Apps uses Viper architecture.
+Apps use Viper architecture.
 Code so clean it bring tears of joy to Uncle Bob's eye.
 Review code [kmm-ios-uikit-android-fragments](./kmm-ios-uikit-android-fragments).